 Fast, reliable due to 5 geographically dispersed nameservers.
-And no configuration errrors reported by IntoDNS.
+And no configuration errors reported by IntoDNS.

 Not much to say about a free service which is nearly flawless.
 Just Recommended.

-CloudFlare is very easy to setup.
-They will scan your DNS records so this remove extra hassle of re-adding those.
-Note that not all DNS records are automatically found by CloudFlare.
-They scan for the most common ones, so double check that they’ve picked up everything and add missing ones manually.
+Cloudflare is very easy to setup.
+They will scan your DNS records so this removes the extra hassle of re-adding those.
+Note that not all DNS records are automatically found by Cloudflare.
+They scan for the most common ones, so double-check that they’ve picked up everything and add missing ones manually.

 CloudFlare gives not the best results for MX entries for some reason.
 However, resolution of A records is on par with Hurricane Electric.
 So it can be advised as a no-downtime switch alternative:

-If you want the speed of Hurricane Electric charged with many additional DNS features and have extra money in your pocket, we advise on using DNSMadeEasy.
-While it’s not free, it will make sure that ultimate feeling of compliteness for using the notorious DNS service which made their nameservers work more reliable than any others.
+If you want the speed of Hurricane Electric charged with many additional DNS features and have the extra money in your pocket, we advise on using DNSMadeEasy.
+While it’s not free, it will make sure that the ultimate feeling of completeness for using the notorious DNS service which made their nameservers work more reliable than any others.